vrunm/vrunm/README.md

 ### Hi, I am **Varun**!

-- 🔭 I’m currently working on NLP Text Classification, Summarization, LLMs and Vector Databases.
+- 🔭 I’m currently working on LLMs, Generative AI,Text Classification, Summarization and Vector Databases.

 I am skilled in Machine Learning and applications of Deep Learning to Natural Language Processing and Computer Vision.
 I am actively working on Large Language Models.
 Some of the projects that I have worked on are: